 Rental listing sites are used by landlords, property managers, real estate agents, and brokers to market properties and find tenants.
 These websites are a must for finding tenants in this day and age.
-Seventy-two percent of renters use the internet first when searching for an apartment, which goes to show how important it is to have your rental listing widely visible to potential tenants through online media.
+Ninety-three percent of home buyers use the internet first when searching for a home, which goes to show how important it is to have your rental listing widely visible to potential tenants through online media.
 These sites offer rental listing features as well as other helpful tools for pricing your rental and distributing it to multiple sites.

 We reviewed more than a dozen rental listing sites and evaluated each based on the number and variety of rental property listings, ease of use, company reputation, customer reviews, pricing, and more.
 Here are our top picks for sites that can meet the needs of landlords.

 The Best Rental Listing Sites: Fill vacancies faster

 - Best for Apartment Listings: Apartments.com

 A well-known real estate site for both sales and rentals, Realtor.com started out as a closed network solely for members of the National Association of Realtors in 1996.
 It has since grown into a residential real estate listings site operated by the News Corporation subsidiary Move, Inc., which also powers other listing sites including Doorsteps.com and Move.com.
 We chose it as our best overall rental listing site because its multiple platforms provide great exposure for rental listings and it is a reputable resource that most prospective tenants have already heard of.
 It also has robust features for both tenants and landlords including information on nearby schools and neighborhood amenities.